-You can find keywords for your resume from the USAJOBS Announcement Duties, Specialized Experience and KSA sections.
+You can find keywords for your resume from the USAJOBS Announcement Duties and Specialized Experience sections.
 Add these words into your resume.
-Here is an example of a Duties section of a FEMA Logistics Management Specialist position.
+Here is an example of a Duties section of a FEMA Logistics Management Specialist position:

 2. Be sure to demonstrate that you have "one-year specialized experience" in your resume:

 For example, take Announcement Instructions for a Program Analyst, GS-12, FEMA: To qualify at the GS-12, you must have at least one year of specialized experience applying analytical and evaluative methods and techniques to issues or studies concerning the efficiency and effectiveness of program operations.
 This position is ideal for an analytical professional looking for an opportunity designing and implementing logistics plans and exercises.